quark-engine/quark-engine/docs/source/quark_script.rst

 Then, we use API ``quarkResultInstance.isHardcoded(argument)`` to check if the file path is hardcoded into the APK.
 If not, the file path is likely from external input.

-After that, we use API ``getProviders``  and ``providerInstance.isExported()`` to check if there is any exported provider that matches the caller class name.
+After that, we use API ``getProviders(samplePath)``  and ``providerInstance.isExported()`` to check if there is any exported provider that matches the caller class name.
 If yes, any external application can access the behavior.

 Finally, we use API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to search for any APIs in the caller method that are used to match strings.